Best Places to View Mount Fuji: Top Scenic Spots in Japan

 Mount Fuji Five Lake Region

 Fuji Five Lake region is one of few areas giving you a breathtaking view of “Double Diamond Fuji”.
 At this point, you will see the reflection of Mount Fuji on the lake as the sun touches the peak.
-The region offers the best views of Fuji by differently special lakes and spots.
+The region offers the best views of Mount Fuji by differently special lakes and spots.

 Lake Kawaguchiko